If we want abundance in our lives, it often comes in the form of blessings through helping others.

 How many times have you prayed for something and the result wasn’t what you had hoped for?

 My own faults and sins are too numerous to count.
 I haven’t lived in a way that always pleases God and will never be anywhere close to perfection in this lifetime.
 While I’m working every day to improve myself, pay my debts & help those who are close to me… if that’s really the end of my focus, it would be terribly selfish.

 Whatever we do to serve others around us – even through small acts of kindness – may not impact the world as a whole, yet it can make a positive influence on one more person.
 On their world.
 In their life.
 Isn’t that important?
 It is also doing The Lord’s work when we serve others.

 Not to preach scripture but to illustrate the point, Jesus said:

 Inasmuch as you have done unto one of the least of these my brethren, ye have done unto me.
 Matt 25:40 KJV

-To help other people in whatever way we can is the calling of each and every one of us.
+To help other people in whatever way we can is the calling of each of us.
 Reaching out and serving other people is the greatest act of kindness and love.
-It’s the greatest example that Jesus Christ gave to us through His ministry on Earth.
+It’s the example that Jesus Christ gave to us through His ministry on Earth.